Yandex Cloud

 To migrate a service from a network load balancer to an L7 load balancer:

-1. See recommendations for service migration.
+1. See the service migration recommendations.

 4. Test the L7 load balancer.